tiyafrancy/sql-challenge/README.md

 ## Data Analysis

-We can run each query listed inside the script, 'EmployeeSQL_queries.sql' to get the desired results.
+The queries we used to do the data analysis can be found inside the file 'EmployeeSQL_queries.sql'.
 We can find this file inside the EmployeeSQL folder.

 ![Screenshot 2025-02-27 at 12 46 18 PM](https://github.com/user-attachments/assets/f5162fec-91fa-4c96-9930-141cb0d019a4)